spring-attic/scripted-alpha/README.md

 - Syntax highlighting for JavaScript, HTML and CSS.
 - Errors and warnings:
 	- JSLint is integrated to provide error/warning markers on JavaScript code.
-	- AMD and commonjs module resolution: there is basic resolution where unresolved references will be marked as errors.
+	- AMD and CommonJS module resolution: there is basic resolution where unresolved references will be marked as errors.
 - Content assist:
 	- Basic content assist for HTML, CSS
-	- For JavaScript, content assist is driven by a type inferencing engine which is aware of AMD/Commonjs module dependencies and uses JSDoc comments to help it understand the code.
+	- For JavaScript, content assist is driven by a type inferencing engine which is aware of AMD/CommonJS module dependencies and also uses JSDoc comments to help it understand the code.
 - Hovers: hovering over a JavaScript identifier will bring up the inferred type signature.
 - Navigation:
 	- press F8 on an identifier (that the inferencer has recognized) and the editor will navigate to the declaration.
-	- this also works on module identifiers (e.g. in +define()+ clauses)
+	- this also works on module identifiers (e.g. in `define()` clauses)
 - Formatting: JSbeautify is integrated
 - Sidepanel: alongside the main editor a sidepanel can be opened - currently this can be used to host a second editor.
 - Key binding to external command: Key bindings in the editor can invoke external commands (less, mvn, etc)